 If your health provider advises you that proton treatment for prostate cancer is "experimental," include the 10 year study and 15 year update that were released by Loma Linda.
 These document the success of proton treatment.
-Explain that Medicare and Medicaid cover proton treatment.
-This is important as those carriers do not cover any investigational or experimental treatments.
+Explain that traditional Medicare covers proton treatment.
+This is important as traditional Medicare does not cover any investigational or experimental treatments.
+Include a list of all facilities currently providing proton, and those in the planning stage.
+If the insurer previously covered proton, but is now denying coverage with the reason that proton is "experimental" or "investigational," bring it to their attention and ask for an explanation with documentation.